Mary Virginia Cook Parrish: Background and education

 Mary Virginia Cook Parrish grew up in Bowling Green, Kentucky.
 Because of her location and her race, she was given very few academic opportunities.
 However, she was persistent and was finally given the opportunity to attend some of the black schools in the area.
 As she progressed throughout school she showed that she had excellent academic ability and soon became known as the best intellectual in the city.
 In 1891, she was awarded a book prize for being the top reader and a silver cup for being crowned the winner at a tri-school spelling bee.
 As she began to win these titles, more people in the surrounding areas took notice of her academic excellence.

-Soon after receiving these awards, Dr. William J. Simmons, President of State University (later Simmons University), along with a group of women from the American Baptist Woman's Hope Society offered to pay for her to attend the university.
+Soon after receiving these awards, Dr. William J. Simmons, President of State University (later Simmons College of Kentucky), along with a group of women from the American Baptist Woman's Hope Society offered to pay for her to attend the university.
 Upon entering the university, Cook-Parrish studied in the normal department as well as teaching classes.
 Cook-Parrish graduated at the top of her class, with an A.B. degree from the normal school, and continued on to become a professor and Principal of the normal school department at Simmons University.
 In this role, she traveled extensively to raise funds for Simmons University, lecturing on the importance of a Christian education.